Welcome to Mina!

 This documentation is for the Mainnet release.

-- at least a 8-core processor
+- 8-core processor

-- at least 16GB of RAM
+- 16 GB of RAM

 Network: At least 1 Mbps connection

-Ubuntu / Debian
+Ubuntu and Debian

-You can set up the new debian
+To set up the new Debian

 echo "deb [trusted=yes] http://packages.o1test.net $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/mina.list